 Potential patients are identified through the integrated care management program (iCMP) which focuses on chronically ill people with multiple health issues, such as diabetes, heart failure, chronic obstructive pulmonary disease, and dementia.
-To identify rising risk patients for the iCMP, Partners integrates clinical, financial, and operational information using the Health Catalyst® Analytics Platform.
+To identify rising risk patients for the iCMP, Mass General Brigham integrates clinical, financial, and operational information using the Health Catalyst® Analytics Platform.
 The health system then applies claims data from the analytics platform into a risk predictive modeling software, which generates a list of patients who are at an increased risk for rising or high costs in the next 12 months.

 Patients in iCMP who require complex pain or symptom management are offered the opportunity to receive home-based palliative care services.
 The home-based palliative care team develops complex home care plans in collaboration with patients’ primary care physicians and specialists.
 For example, if a patient develops an infection that requires treatment with intravenous (IV) antibiotics and is unable, or unwilling, to travel to the clinic, the patient can safely receive IV antibiotics at home.
 This is more satisfying for the patient and avoids costs associated with the primary care visit or with an eventual trip to the emergency department as symptoms worsen.
 When hospice becomes the best care plan for the patient, the home-based palliative care clinicians support patients and their families through the transition to hospice care.

-Partners uses the EMR and analytics platform to collect and examine data for evaluating the effectiveness of the program and its impact on costs at the end of life.
+Mass General Brigham uses the EMR and analytics platform to collect and examine data for evaluating the effectiveness of the program and its impact on costs at the end of life.

-Using data from the MGH pilot program, the home-based palliative care program is improving end of life care for patients with advanced complex illnesses and reducing expense.
+Using data from the MGH pilot program, the home-based palliative care program is improving end-of-life care for patients with advanced complex illnesses and reducing expense.
 Results include: